fullcalendar/fullcalendar-docs/_docs-v5/view-api/datesDidUpdate.md

 title: datesDidUpdate
 ---

-Called after the calendar's date range has changed in some way and the DOM has been updated.
+Called after the calendar's date range has been initially set or changed in some way and the DOM has been updated.

 <div class='spec' markdown='1'>
 function()